 At the University of Minnesota, Dean Jenkins serves on the Twin Cities Deans Council, the Public Engagement Council, and the university foundation’s Academic Leaders Advisory Cabinet.
 He serves by gubernatorial appointment as one of Minnesota’s commissioners to the Uniform Law Commission.
 In addition, he is vice chair of the governing board at his undergraduate alma mater, Haverford.
 He is currently a member of LSAC’s Board of Trustees and serves as chair of the Assessments Committee.

-David Kirschner is the associate dean of admissions and financial aid at University of Southern California, Gould School of Law.
+David Kirschner (appointed; term expires May 2023) is the associate dean of admissions and financial aid at University of Southern California, Gould School of Law.
 Kirschner earned his BA in film production cum laude from the University of Southern California and his JD cum laude from California Western School of Law.
 While in law school, he served as a judicial extern to the Honorable Barbara L. Major, Magistrate Judge, in the U.S. District Court for the Southern District of California.
 Kirschner began his career in law school admissions as an alumni recruiter at California Western School of Law before becoming assistant and then associate director of admissions at Loyola Law School, Loyola Marymount University.
 In his current position at USC, Kirschner is responsible for the setting and implementation of strategic goals and targets for each admission cycle.
-He has extensive LSAC volunteer experience, having served as a frequent presenter at LSAC meetings and conferences, two terms on LSAC’s Services and Programs Committee, and as chair of the Forums Work Group.
-He has also served on the Information Support Division Advisory Group (ISDAG) and Test Development and Research Committee.
-He is currently a member of the Board of Trustees and serves as chair of the Emerging Markets and Innovation Committee.
-The AALS recently appointed Kirschner chair of the Section on PreLegal Education and Admission to Law School for 2019.
+Kirschner also enjoys being at the forefront of using technology to advance the strategic enrollment modeling aspect of admissions as well as the marketing piece.
+Kirschner has extensive experience with LSAC and other professional organizations related to legal education.
+Most recently, Kirschner served as the inaugural Chair of LSAC’s Emerging Markets & Innovation Committee and as a member of the LSAC Board of Trustees.
+Previously, he served two terms on LSAC’s Services and Programs Committee, and has chaired the Forums Work Group.
+Kirschner has also served on the Information Support Division Advisory Group (ISDAG) and Test Development and Research Committee.
+Additionally, Kirschner recently completed a tenure as chair of the AALS Section on PreLegal Education and Admission to Law School.

 Tamara F. Lawson